 You there!
-With the box of cornbread stuffing mix.
+With the box of stuffing mix.
 Step away from the back of that bird!

-I know we all have memories of Grandma pulling a brown turkey from the oven with stuffing bursting from the back of the bird.
+In our heads we see visions of Grandma pulling a brown turkey from the oven with stuffing bursting from the back of the bird.
 But please, I beg you, don’t stuff your turkey.
 Do a dressing on the side.
 It will taste better and be far safer to eat.
 Also, it means your turkey will be done sooner with less chance of getting dried out.

 Also, even if the stuffing doesn’t have eggs, the whole bird has to reach that same temperature to be safe.
 Sadly, since Grandma’s day, most poultry in this country is produced on factory farms where they live in unsanitary conditions.
 Then they are processed in high-speed disassembly plants where they move by so fast no one would notice any contamination.
 That’s why there’s so much concern about food safety these days.